 Figure 2 | Lysine biosynthesis pathways.
 Two pathways are responsible for the de novo biosynthesis of L-lysine, namely the (A) diaminopimelate pathway and (B) α-aminoadipate pathway.

 The AAA pathway (Fig. 2B) involves the condensation of α-ketoglutarate and acetyl-CoA via the intermediate AAA for the synthesis of L-lysine.
-This pathway has been shown to be present in several yeast and mould species, as well as euglenoids and higher fungi.[9][23][24][25][26][27][28][29]
+This pathway has been shown to be present in several yeast and mould species, as well as protists (euglenoids) and higher fungi.[9][23][24][25][26][27][28][29]
 It has also been reported that an alternative variant of the AAA route has been found in Thermus thermophilus and Pyrococcus horikoshii, which could indicate that this pathway is more widely spread in prokaryotes than originally proposed[30][31][32] The first and rate-limiting step in the AAA pathway is the condensation reaction between acetyl-CoA and α-ketoglutarate catalysed by homocitrate-synthase (HCS) (E.C 2.3.3.14) to give the intermediate homocitryl-CoA, which is hydrolysed by the same enzyme to produce homocitrate (Fig. 2B).[33]
 Homocitrate is enzymatically dehydrated by homoaconitase (HAc) (E.C 4.2.1.36) to yield cis-homoaconitate.[34]
 HAc then catalyses a second reaction in which cis-homoaconitate undergoes rehydration to produce homoisocitrate (Fig. 2B).[9]
 The resulting product undergoes an oxidative decarboxylation by homoisocitrate dehydrogenase (HIDH) (E.C 1.1.1.87) to yield α-ketoadipate.[9]
 AAA is then formed via a pyridoxal 5′-phosphate (PLP)-dependent aminotransferase (PLP-AT) (E.C 2.6.1.39), using glutamate as the amino donor (Fig. 2B).[33]
 From this point on, the AAA pathway differs depending on the kingdom.
 In fungi, AAA is reduced to α-aminoadipate-semialdehyde via AAA reductase (E.C 1.2.1.95) in a unique process involving both adenylation and reduction that is activated by a phosphopantetheinyl transferase (E.C 2.7.8.7).[9]
 Once the semialdehyde is formed, saccharopine reductase (E.C 1.5.1.10) catalyses a condensation reaction with glutamate and NAD(P)H, as a proton donor, and the imine is reduced to produce the penultimate product, saccharopine.[9]
 The final step of the pathway in fungi involves the saccharopine dehydrogenase (SDH) (E.C 1.5.1.8) catalysed oxidative deamination of saccharopine, resulting in L-lysine.[9]
-In prokaryotes, AAA is first converted to N-acetyl-α-aminoadipate, which is phosphorylated and then reductively dephosphorylated to the ε-aldehyde.[32]
+In a variant AAA pathway found in some prokaryotes, AAA is first converted to N-acetyl-α-aminoadipate, which is phosphorylated and then reductively dephosphorylated to the ε-aldehyde.[32]
 The aldehyde is then transaminated to N-acetyl-lysine, which is deacetylated to give L-lysine.[32][33]
 However, this sub-pathway needs further validation of the enzymes involved.

 Catabolism